Table of Contents

 Get your October Writing Center, HERE.

 Fall Math Fives Frame

-These bright and colorful Fives Frames Task Cards are perfect for your Fall math activities.
-PreK and Kindergarten kids count how many fall objects are within the fives frame, and write the number on their recording sheet.
+These bright and colorful Fives Frame task cards are the perfect printable activity for early math skills.
+PreK and Kindergarten students count how many fall objects are within the fives frame, and write the number on their recording sheet.
 A number line is at the top of the recording sheet for extra support.

-You can also incorporate manipulatives with these Fall printables to make it a hands-on learning game for your kinesthetic learners.
+Pull out your favorite manipulatives with these Fall printables for kids.
+The manipulatives will make it a hands-on learning game, or counting mat, for your kinesthetic learners.